sallocc/CloudComputingProject/README.md

 To run the connectivity tests for the jellyfish and xpander topologies, simply run the python files from the mininet VM with 'python jellyfish_topology.py' and 'python xpander_topology.py'

+To test throughput between switches and hosts, I used iperf to test pairwise connections. to run iperf on two nodes, use the command `iperf xx xx` where the node names are inserted.
+This must be run while the network is running in the mininet VM.

 ## Authors
 Simon Allocca - Graduate CS at Johns Hopkins University